-Elkader has nine sites on the National Register of Historic Places.
+Elkader has ten sites on the National Register of Historic Places.
 See links to all historic sites in the Elkader area in the left column of this page.
 Contact the Historical Society if you are interested in a guided tour of these sites.
 Take a self-guided walking tour of Elkader and view most of our historic sites and enjoy the architecture and riverside location of Elkader.

 See the Elkader Historic Tour brochure.
 (PDF file - 2.75 MB)